Clark Paulsen, Division Chief

 The following example clarifies the reimbursable amount of in lieu of airfare expense:

-An employee with a physical disability who must operate a specially equipped or modified vehicle for official business may claim and be reimbursed at the Federal Standard Mileage Rate of 55 cents per mile.
+An employee with a physical disability who must operate a specially equipped or modified vehicle for official business may claim and be reimbursed at the Federal Standard Mileage Rate.

 Privately owned motorcycles and motor-driven bicycles are not authorized modes of transportation for official business.
 There is no payment for mileage or transportation expenses for these modes.